On Fairness of Task Arithmetic: The Role of Task Vectors: Introduction

 \section{Introduction}

-As large language models (LLMs) see broader application, efficient techniques for adapting them to specific tasks become increasingly crucial.
-While some models have been distilled~\citep{sanh2019distilbert,jiao2020tinybert,turc2020wellread} or are relatively small~\citep{abdin2024phi}, task-specific fine-tuning often demands substantial computational resources, prompting the development of parameter-efficient fine-tuning (PEFT) methods~\citep{houlsby2019parameter,hu2022lora,zaken2022bitfit,dettmers2023qlora}.
+{ As large language models (LLMs) are deployed across increasingly diverse applications, efficient techniques for adapting them to specific tasks have become essential.
+While model distillation and compact architectures reduce computational demands~\citep{sanh2019distilbert,jiao2020tinybert,turc2020wellread,abdin2024phi}, task-specific fine-tuning (FFT) remains resource-intensive.
+This has motivated parameter-efficient fine-tuning (PEFT) methods such as adapters and Low-Rank Adaptation (LoRA)~\citep{houlsby2019parameter,hu2022lora,zaken2022bitfit,dettmers2023qlora}, which update only a small fraction of parameters.

-One notable example is Low-Rank Adaptation (LoRA) \citep{hu2022lora}, which updates a compact set of parameters while leaving most of the original weights untouched, thus reducing training costs.
-Despite the popularity of PEFT methods, they do not resolve every challenge: in high-stakes tasks with imbalanced data, LoRA and similar approaches can preserve or even amplify biases, raising concerns about fairness \citep{ding2024fairness,sap2019risk}.
+LoRA exemplifies this trade-off: it preserves most of the pretrained weights while reducing training costs.
+However, PEFT methods do not resolve deeper concerns.
+In high-stakes domains with imbalanced data—such as toxicity or hate-speech detection—they can maintain or even amplify biases~\citep{ding2024fairness,sap2019risk}, raising concerns about fairness. }

-An alternative strategy that has recently drawn attention is model editing with task vectors \citep{ilharco2023editing, zhang2024knowledge, yoshida2025mastering}.
-A task vector is defined as the parameter difference between a base pre-trained model \(\theta_{\mathrm{base}}\) and a fine-tuned model \(\theta_{\mathrm{task}}\).
-By adding or subtracting this vector within the original weight space (so-called ``task arithmetic''), a user can edit or remove the corresponding task-specific behavior without further gradient-based training \citep{ilharco2023editing}.
-Moreover, scaling the task vector grants fine-grained control over the strength of the transferred capability.
-This approach represents a promising direction, as it directly manipulates parameters while avoiding a costly re-optimization of the entire model.

-In addition to these computational benefits, prior work has suggested that separating and analyzing task vectors may enhance interpretability \citep{cerrato2025fair}.
-By isolating the weight updates associated with particular subgroups (e.g., racial or gender demographics), one can potentially trace how the model adapts to each subgroup.
-This feature is appealing for investigating biases arising from unequal representation in training data, as it highlights which groups require larger shifts in weight space.
-Nevertheless, open questions persist regarding how well this model editing using task-vector preserves or exacerbates fairness.
-For instance, improving performance for one demographic might degrade outcomes for another, and it is not yet clear how to balance trade-offs with established fairness metrics such as Demographic Parity (DPD) or Equalized Odds (EOD).